Worried About Getting into Medical School? Find out the Lowest Entry Requirements for Medicine.

 We help you craft the perfect Medicine Personal Statement, achieve a highly competitive UCAT or BMAT Admissions Test score and teach you how to Interview effectively – covering all areas of your Medical School application.
 Get started with your Medicine Premium Programme today and triple your chances of success!

-Lowest UCAT and BMAT score for Medicine
+Lowest UCAT and BMAT score

 The UCAT and BMAT are Admissions Tests that are daunting for a lot of applicants and understandably can be a source of much anxiety.
 The important difference is that you sit the UCAT before selecting your Medical Schools whereas you will sit the BMAT after selecting your Medical Schools.
 If you are in doubt as to whether you are likely to perform well, you should sit the UCAT first so you can select your Medical Schools more appropriately.